priscrb/horahora/README.md

 ## 🎈 Usage <a name="usage"></a>

-Go to the [horahora.com]() website.
+Go to the [horahora.com](https://horahora.netlify.com/) website.

 ## 🚀 Deployment <a name = "deployment"></a>

-Add additional notes about how to deploy this on a live system.
+Just deploy it on Netlify.

 ## ⛏️ Built Using <a name = "built_using"></a>